 Carbon, oxygen, and hydrogen make up fatty acids.
 There are two different kinds of fatty acids: unsaturated and saturated.
 It is possible to further divide unsaturated fats into polyunsaturated and monounsaturated fats.

 Because they increase the risk of heart disease and stroke, saturated fats are sometimes referred to as “unhealthy fats.”
 Conversely, when utilised in moderation, unsaturated fats also known as “healthy fats”support heart health.
-Polyunsaturated fat is what the Omega 3 is categorised as.
+Polyunsaturated fat is what the omega 3 is categorised as.

-Types of fatty acids
+Types of omega-3

 Alpha-linolenic acid (ALA), Eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA) are the three forms of Omega-3 fatty acids.
-Because ALA is found in plants and EPA and DHA are found in fish, these fatty acids are known as marine omega-3s.
+Because ALA is found in plants while EPA and DHA are found in fish, these fatty acids are known as marine omega-3s.

 Alpha-linolenic acid (ALA) is slightly converted by our body into docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA).
 Omega 3 is essential for healthy cell membranes, which has an impact on your body’s general health.